JuanCarcedo/jca-python-projects/README.md

 - Execute 'main.py' to see how the program works.
 Otherwise, execute the only file in the folder.
 - For API projects, please note that you will need to modify some of the variables.
   *You will not find my keys in the programs.
 Also, you may want to use environment variables.
 Feel free to include the required code to do so.

 ## Projects
 Note that every folder will (unless otherwise noted) hold only one single program.
-In some cases it is only a default class that I found interesting to build (like a class to control APIs).
+In some cases it is only a default class that I found interesting to build.
 <em>List of projects:</em>
 - Password generator and storage.
 - Flash Cards: A game to learn Spanish.